sarahbobbie/starter-academic/content/post/internal-project/index.md

 What about other types of plots? ggplot has got you covered.
 Let's try something a little more complex - a violin plot.

 We start off with the same syntax, but this time, in addition to x and y variables, we also need a "fill" variable.
 The "fill" variable in a violin plot is what actually makes up our "violins".
-In this case, let's say we want to examine how age is differentially distributed by relationship status and sex, with one "violin"" showing us the data for males and the other "violin"" showing us the data from females.
+In this case, let's say we want to examine how age is differentially distributed by relationship status and sex, with one "violin" showing us the data for males and the other "violin" showing us the data from females.
 We would input the data as follows:

 ```{r}